-Item Action Responsible Officer Target Date Update - September 2022 Centre approved CHECK assessors for 2022.
-8 Governance framework for the council's companies.
-Review the governance framework of the council's wholly owned companies.
-Chief Executive March 2022 Report received from Anthony Collins Solicitors July 2022 and under consideration by Cabinet.
-Review was delayed pending publication of relevant guidance by CIPFA in May 2022.
-Listed on the Forward Plan for Oct 2022.
-9 Training for the council's appointed directors on the role and responsibilities of a company director.
+Item Action Responsible Officer Target Date Update - September 2022 9 Training for the council's appointed directors on the role and responsibilities of a company director.
 To provide company director training for directors appointed to its companies.
 Chief Executive March 2021 See line 8 above.
 Will follow from Cabinet's decisions.
 10 Assurance work regarding the Annual Governance Statement.
 To support the Internal Audit review of the council's approach to developing the annual governance statement.
 Assistant to the Chief Executive March 2022 Ongoing.
 Amendments made to the AGS for 2021 and 2022.
 11 Embedding of the new financial ledger.
 To implement and embed the operational processes of the new financial ledger software.
 Assistant Director - Resources March 2022 The new financial system went live in April 2020 just as the initial Covid restrictions were put in place.
 A number of issues emerged on the system which took time and resource to resolve.
 Training has been focussed on specific areas and is now being more widely delivered (with a training development programme being devised and modules to support it).
 Other system development work is being considered as part of an improvement plan.
-12 Norfolk Fraud Hub To support joint working with DWP and participate in the Norfolk Counter Fraud Hub.
+12 12 Norfolk Fraud Hub To support joint working with DWP and participate in the Norfolk Counter Fraud Hub.
 Assistant Director - Resources March 2022 Some FraudHub members are currently having difficulties in resourcing fraud areas.
 The lead sponsor, Norfolk County Council, has recently agreed to a further 2 financial years funding of the FraudHub.
 However, there has been no recent meeting held with the Norfolk FraudHub Steering Group.
 This is due to the impact from the pandemic and other workstreams continuing as a result of it.
-Funding has been agreed through the lead sponsor to continue with the Single Person Discount

-Item Action Responsible Officer Target Date Update - September 2022 (SPD) review project for the current financial year 2022/2023.
+Funding has been agreed through the lead sponsor to continue with the Single Person Discount (SPD) review project for the current financial year 2022/2023.
 DWP joint working has now resumed following the Covid- 19 pandemic and the redeployment of many of the DWP investigation Team.
 Contact has recently been received on a case for joint working purposes.
-13 English Devolution and Local Recovery White Paper To consider the white paper on English Devolution and Local Recovery.
-Chief Executive March 2022 White Paper revised and The Levelling Up and Regeneration Bill was published on 11 May 2022.
-Two bids submitted for Levelling Up funding for the geographic borough; one by BCKLWN and another by Norfolk County Council.
+13 English Devolution and Local Recovery To consider the white paper on English Devolution and Local Chief Executive March 2022 White Paper revised and The Levelling Up and Regeneration Bill was published on 11 May 2022.
+Two ltem Action Responsible Officer Target Date Update - September 2022 White Paper Recovery. bids submitted for Levelling Up funding for the geographic borough; one by BCKLWN and another by Norfolk County Council.
 14 Develop revised media protocols.
 To develop revised social media protocols.
 Assistant Director - Central Services March 2022 Rescheduled to December 2023 to link with the review of practices after the forthcoming borough elections.
 15 Equalities training programme Development of a training programme to support the equalities policy.
 Assistant Director - Central Services March 2022 Programme development and delivery rescheduled to March 2023.
-16 Service level agreements To review service level agreements covering: • Alive West Norfolk • EastLaw Assistant to the Chief Executive March 2021 This work was delayed, decision taken to follow the principles of the previous leisure arrangement service level agreements in the interim.
-To review service level agreements covering: • Norfolk Museum Service Assistant Director - Regeneration, Housing and Place March 2021 Aspects reviewed but not the SLA in the round - needs to be completed and included in the AGS action plan for 2022/23.